 According to IBM’s Institute for Business Value Blockchain, 200 healthcare executives were supervised, and it was found 16% of them are expected to get a commercial blockchain solution to manage healthcare institutes.

 In the next three to five years, Blockchain will have a considerable impact on patient record sharing, billing management, medical research, and various other medical departments.

-Read further to understand how blockchain will help in enhancing the health record management.
+Read further to understand how could a healthcare blockchain solution be built to enhance the health record management.

 1. Data generation

 To integrate blockchain into healthcare, first, we need to understand the scope of data and where and how it is being generated.

 At every stage of medical treatment, whether it is a consultation, diagnosis, or surgery, different healthcare companies generate sensitive and crucial medical data.

 The medical data includes the doctor’s prescriptions, X-rays, MRI scans, ultrasound reports, angiography, radiography, endoscopy, and so on.